Almost local metrics on shape space of hypersurfaces in n-space: Differential geometry of surfaces and notation

 Any vector field $h$ along $f$ can be decomposed uniquely into parts {\it tangential} and {\it normal} to $f$ as

 where $h^\top$ is a vector field on $M$ and $h^\bot$ is a section of the normal bundle $\Nor(f)$.
 When $f$ is orientable, then the unit normal field $\nu$ of $f$ can be defined.
-It is a section of the normal bundle in one of the above forms with constant $\bar g$-length one which is chosen such that
+It is a section of the normal bundle with constant $\g$-length one which is chosen such that

 is a positive oriented basis in $T_{f(x)}\R^n$ if $X_1, \ldots, X_{n-1}$ is a positive oriented basis in $T_xM$.
 In this notation the decomposition of a vector field $h$ along $f$ reads as

 The two parts are defined by the relations